 They must be able to communicate at a very succinct, distilled (exec summary) level telling users what they need to focus on, (which sometimes comes as a slap in face with wet fish), and then trying to influence people to get them to co-operate and CHANGE. which is a completely different way of thinking to compliance accounting.

-David Dillon is the President of the Virtual CFO Association.
+This article was written by David Dillon, who is the President of the Virtual CFO Association.